Barrow Concussion Network FAQ

 An AIA-eligible school is defined as an AIA-member school that does not already have a license with ImPACT.

 AIA-member schools already using ImPACT are not eligible for free use of ImPACT but still have access to all other components of the Barrow Concussion Network, including research and concussion consultation.

 Yes.
 Live training will occur periodically throughout the year.
 Online training and tutorials are being developed.

-Casey Erickson at [email protected] for more information on the Barrow Concussion Network.
+Please visit our contact page for more information on the Barrow Concussion Network.